 Due to the complexities surrounding schizophrenia, celebrities with the condition have come out to talk about their own experiences.
 Their stories serve as inspiration, and their actions help to fight stigma about the disorder.

-Discover seven of these celebrities and what they’ve had to say about schizophrenia.
+Discover six of these celebrities and what they’ve had to say about schizophrenia.

 Lionel Aldridge is perhaps best known for his role in helping the Green Bay Packers win two Super Bowl championships in the 1960s.
 He went on to retire from playing to work as a sports analyst.